 The algorithms can be used for single objects as well as for large collections and containers, containing millions of entries each.
-Not only simulations but more and more Big Data analysis is conducted using High Performance Computing.
-Therefore, data-centric models are implemented expanding the traditional compute-centric model for an integrated approach [44].
-In addition to the data-centric knowledge resources, the Content Factor computation routines allow a modularised and dynamical use.
+The computation routines allow a modularised and dynamical use.

 The parts required for an implementation computing a Content Factor can be modularised, which means that not only a Content Factor computation can be implemented as a module but even core, definitions, and additional parts can be computed by separate modules.